Postbox Email Forensics: Investigate Postbox Email Mailbox Effectively

 What if machine is not showing the profile?
 Well, Mozilla-based email applications have this issue if a default name is used for the profile it starts a new wizard instead of opening the configured account.
 Same can happen with Postbox application as well.
 It may happen just because the Postbox application lost the track of your profile and hence it is showing fresh new wizard.

-There is also possibility that the prefs.js file is corrupted or some changes have been made purposely to hide information or email data.
-Investigators must know that the email data and address books are still available but application rejects to index it and display on interface.
-To investigate such kind of profiles the accounts have to be recreated or data has to be collected from backup (if available).
+There is also the possibility that the prefs.js file is corrupted or some changes have been made purposely to hide information or email data.
+Investigators must know that the email data and address books are still available, but the application refuses to index them and display them on the interface.
+To investigate such kind of profiles, the accounts have to be recreated or data has to be collected from backup (if available).
 (Also check if there is another prefs.js file like prefs-1.js)

-Postbox first checks the profiles.ini file to search for the profiles in system.
-If only one profile is configured and it is un-recoverable, the profile.ini file can be deleted and then the new profile can be re-created following instructions carefully.
-This will automatically generate a new profile.ini and the profile will display data.
+Postbox first checks the profiles.ini file to search for the profiles in the system.
+If only one profile is configured and it is unrecoverable, the profile.ini file can be deleted, and then the new profile can be re-created following the instructions carefully.
+This will automatically generate a new profile.ini, and the profile will display data.

 Postbox – Securities & Encryption